Confined and deconfined chaos in classical spin systems: Introduction

 The case study for confined chaos is the Ishimori chain (\autoref{sec:ishimori}).
 The Ishimori chain is a classical spin chain with nearest neighbour interactions that supports infinitely long-lived quasi-particles~\cite{ishimori_an_1982,Theodorakopoulos_nontopological_1995,McRoberts_long_2022}.
 We find that $\Tlya\propto\vert\delta\vert^{-\beta}$ with $\beta \approx 0.65$, is asymptotically shorter than the timescales associated with thermalization, $\Tmelt,\Tth\propto \delta^{-2}$ (\figref{fig:real_time_scales}{a}).
 For the studied system sizes, $\Tmelt$ and $\Tth$ also show weak dependence on $L$.
 However, at much larger sizes, $\Tth$ starts to increase with $L$, as expected from energy diffusion setting the thermalization time, $\Tth\sim L^2/D$ for $D$ being the diffusion constant.
 The melting time remains approximately system size-independent.

 The case study for deconfined chaos is the central spin XX model (\autoref{sec:centralspin}).
-This model is known to be integrable when the central spin is quantum with spin $S=1/2$ or $S=1$, where it hosts (exponentially many in $L$) dark states with no dynamics~\cite{villazon_integrability_2020,tang_integrability_2023,villazon_persistent_2020}.
+This model is known to be integrable when the central spin is quantum with spin $S=1/2$ or $S=1$, where it hosts (exponentially many in $L$) dark states with no dynamics~\cite{villazon_integrability_2020,tang_integrability_2023,villazon_persistent_2020,dimo_strong_2022}.
 Prior to our work, there have only been cursory investigations of the classical, many-particle limit~\cite{tang_integrability_2023}.

 Our first result is that the classical XX model is \emph{maximally superintegrable in a single microcanonical energy shell}.
 In addition to hosting dark states with no dynamics, the shell is characterized by $2L-1$ independent integrals of motion, which we explicitly compute.
-Thus, a generic trajectory in this shell is a closed loop.
+Thus, a generic trajectory in this shell traces a closed loop in phase space.
 Numerically computed Lyapunov exponents are finite in all other energy shells, suggesting that the model is not fully integrable.

 Next, we characterize the inhomogeneities in phase space upon perturbation through perturbative arguments and by studying the distributions of various dynamical quantities across phase space.
 We find that regions in phase space where the dynamics is mean-field-like (either where the mean-field on the central spin is large, or where the field induced by the central spin on every surrounding spin is large) are only weakly perturbed.
-In contrast, regions of phase space where both fields are weak---resulting in very slow integrable motion---are strongly perturbed and give rise to the chaotic manifold.
+In contrast, regions of phase space where both fields are weak---so that motion is regular with large periods---are strongly perturbed and give rise to the chaotic manifold.
 A trajectory encounters this manifold at an average rate of $\vert\delta\vert$.
 This encounter causes both Lyapunov instabilities and the thermalization of the quantities that are conserved at $\delta=0$.
 We thus arrive at $\Tlya,\Tmelt, \Tth \propto \vert\delta\vert^{-1}$ (\figref{fig:real_time_scales}{b}).

 Three points are worth noting.
 First, the emergent timescale in the central spin model is a non-analytic function of the integrability-breaking parameter.
 Second, the identical scaling of $\Tlya$, $\Tmelt, \Tth$ with $\vert\delta\vert$ prevents the identification of distinct dynamical regimes as $\delta \to 0$.
 Third are the remarkable similarities between the central spin model and other maximally ergodic models with fast mixing and thermalization, such as the Sachdev-Ye-Kitaev (SYK) model~\cite{Sachdev_2024}.